alX-u/pc2_final_project/README.md

 ## To run in play with docker:

+(To copy in Play With Docker ctrl + insert, to paste shift + insert)

 1. Clone the git repository: `git clone https://github.com/alX-u/pc2_final_project`
 2. Enter the pc2_final_project directory: `cd pc2_final_project`
 3. Run `docker-compose up`